 Located in the Callahan Divide, it isn’t uncommon to describe Abilene State Park as a hidden gem.
 Whether you are coming from Abilene, Dallas, or Fort Worth, you will have to take FM 89 southwest for 16 miles through Buffalo Gap.
 You will then have to continue on Park Road 32 to the park entrance.
 It is recommended that once you reach Buffalo Gap you should reduce your speed in order to see the signs leading to the park.

 While in the park, you will notice signs indicating the main office and the different campgrounds.
 Be sure to pick up a colored trail map, as it is more detailed than a black and white one on your way in.
 There are no speed signs in the park, but it is recommended that you drive below 40 miles per hour as there may be little children and families walking on the roads.
-Rather than driving in the park, it is recommended that you walk or ride a bike to better experience all that the park has to offer.
-This will also save you the trouble of having to find parking for your car or RV, as the park can get pretty crowded during peak season.

 In case of flooding or inclement weather, the park may close to protect its visitors and lead them to a safer location.
 While flooding is not unusual for the area, be sure to check the forecast before you travel to help park officials with relocating campers.
+Rather than driving in the park, it is recommended that you walk or ride a bike to better experience all that the park has to offer.
+This will also save you the trouble of having to find parking for your car or RV, as the park can get pretty crowded during peak season.

 Oak Grove Campground is one within the Abilene State Park that is suitable for RV camping.
-Centrally located near the Group Hall provided easy access to many activities in the park.
-This campground is reserved for the mid-sized trailers and RVs.
-The maximum length for trailers and RVs is 30 feet, and the lots are spacious enough so you can get some privacy from your neighbor.
+Centrally located near the Group Hall, this pet-friendly campground provides easy access to many activities in the park.
+Rigs up to 91 feet in length can be accommodated here, and the lots are spacious enough so you can get some privacy from your neighbor.
 These campsites are on gravel or paved pads under the majestic shade of Texan trees, and they are also located close to the showers, bathhouse, and dump station.